Launched roller coaster: LIM / LSM

 Linear induction motor (LIM) and linear synchronous motor (LSM) coasters use propulsion via electromagnets, which utilize large amounts of electricity to propel the coaster train along its track into the ride elements (e.g. inversions, twists, turns and short drops).
 There are many design companies managing these types of rides such as Vekoma, Intamin, Gerstlauer, Premier Rides, Maurer, Zierer, Mack Rides, Bolliger & Mabillard, Rocky Mountain Construction and S&S Worldwide.
 Both Rocky Mountain Construction and Bolliger & Mabillard established their first LSM launched coasters recently with the RMC Topper Track Coaster, Lightning Rod, at Dollywood, and B&M's wingrider, Thunderbird, at HolidayWorld.

 An example of an LSM launched roller coaster is Maverick at Cedar Point in Sandusky, Ohio.

 These launch systems transfer electricity through a motor on the roller coaster's track so that it controls the speed at which it will urge the cars and train either forward or backward on a segment.
-LIMs are mainly used in Premier Rides roller coasters and Intamin impulse and blitz coasters.
+LIMs are mainly used in Premier Rides roller coasters and Intamin impulse coasters.
 However, LIMs can also be used for general transport, such as the Tomorrowland Transit Authority PeopleMover in Magic Kingdom or monorail and maglev trains.